Harleyoc1/JavaUtilities/README.md

 # Java Utilities
 My custom set of miscellaneous but useful utility classes for various Java projects.

+The aims of this project include:

+- Providing code I believe should be included in the JDK.
+- Minimising effort required to use features already included in the JDK.

 ## Gradle Setup
 *Don't reinvent the wheel, add it to your build.gradle!*